-Anaerobic green sulfur-oxidizing bacteria (GSB) were isolated from a local swine waste pit and incubated on Pfennig's modified media [6] with 0.0015% yeast at room temperature and under 40W fluorescent lights.
+Anaerobic green sulfur-oxidizing bacteria (GSB) were isolated from a local swine waste pit and incubated on Pfennig's modified media (Pfennig, 1974) with 0.0015% yeast at room temperature and under constant illumination with 40W fluorescent lights.
 A non-sulfur bacteria consortium were grown separately in 1-L glass batch reactors and served to discern sulfide abiotic losses.
 Each 1-L glass bottle was hermetically closed with a rubber stopper containing two lines to allow liquid and air sample collection.